-The current SMSAP provider for Suffolk County Council is Orlo (www.orlo.tech) They were appointed in April 2021 for a 2-year contract.
+The current SMSAP provider for Suffolk County Council is Orlo (www.orlo.tech) They were appointed in April 2021 for a 2 year contract.
+This was extended to April 2025.

-5.4 How to get my social media account added to the platform and gain training.
+5.4 How to get my social media account added to the platform and gain training

-You should speak to the Communications Team who will discuss with you the details of your account, the number of administrators and confirm whether the account is able to be added or not.
+You should speak to the Communications Team who will discuss with you the details of your account, the cost, the number of administrators and confirm whether the account is able to be added or not.

-Training on the platform is provided by the supplier but due to the simplicity of the platform the training takes approximately one hour to complete.
+Training on the platform is provided by the supplier but due to the simplicity of the existing platform the training takes approximately one hour to complete.

-5.5 Managing social media accounts which are not managed via the single access platform
+5.5 Managing social media accounts which are not managed via the Single Access Platform